 NewsElections NYC Charter proposals get approval from voters The changes to the City Charter will impact campaign finance, civic engagement and community boards.
 A woman reads over her ballot as people cast votes in the 2018 midterm general election at a polling site in the Bronx Tuesday.
-Photo Credit: JUSTIN LANE/EPA-EFE/REX/Shutters/JUSTIN LANE/EPA-EFE/REX/Shutterstock By Nicole Brown and Lisa L. Colangelo firstname.lastname@example.org, email@example.com @ncb417 Updated November 7, 2018 12:33 PM Print Share fbShare Tweet Email New York City residents voted “yes” on all three City Charter proposals Tuesday, approving new rules on campaign financing, civic engagement and community boards.
+Photo Credit: JUSTIN LANE/EPA-EFE/REX/Shutters/JUSTIN LANE/EPA-EFE/REX/Shutterstock By Nicole Brown and Lisa L. Colangelo email@example.com, firstname.lastname@example.org @ncb417 Updated November 7, 2018 12:33 PM Print Share fbShare Tweet Email New York City residents voted “yes” on all three City Charter proposals Tuesday, approving new rules on campaign financing, civic engagement and community boards.
 The proposals, announced by Mayor Bill de Blasio’s charter revision commission, didn’t have the support from all elected officials, including City Council Speaker Corey Johnson.
 But each one passed with a high margin.
 Here’s a look at what the proposals will change.
 Campaign finance This proposal will cut the maximum allowed in donations to candidates, and boost the amount of public financing they could receive.
 Candidates for mayor, public advocate and comptroller, who receive public financing for their campaigns, will be allowed a maximum of $2,000 from a single donor, a reduction from the current limit of $5,100.
 Candidates for borough president will be limited to $1,500 from a single donor, down from $3,950, and candidates for City Council will be limited to $1,000, instead of $2,850.
 In return, candidates who participate in public financing will see a boost for every dollar they raise privately — $8 for every $1, up from the current $6 for every $1.
 How New Yorkers voted: 80.25% Yes, 19.75% No Civic engagement This ballot proposal will create a Civic Engagement Commission to get more New Yorkers involved in city government through initiatives like improving language access at polling locations and creating a citywide participatory budget program to allow residents to vote on projects in their communities.
 The mayor will appoint most of the members of the commission, which is why some apposed the proposal.
 How New Yorkers voted: 65.5% Yes, 34.5% No Community boards The third ballot proposal will place term limits on volunteer positions on community boards in an effort to open them up to more New Yorkers.
 The proposal will require borough presidents, who appoint community board members, to seek out “persons of diverse backgrounds.”
 New members will be limited to four consecutive two-year terms.
-How New Yorkers voted: 72.3% Yes, 27.7% No By Nicole Brown and Lisa L. Colangelo firstname.lastname@example.org, email@example.com @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
+How New Yorkers voted: 72.3% Yes, 27.7% No By Nicole Brown and Lisa L. Colangelo email@example.com, firstname.lastname@example.org @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.